 Personal Training Permits

-The City of Melville has introduced a permit system for personal trainers who wish to conduct any commercial activities on the City’s public open spaces.
+The City of Melville offers a permit system for personal trainers who wish to conduct any commercial activities on the City’s public open spaces.

-This system provides the opportunity for people to exercise, while also making sure that commercial activities do not prevent others from enjoy the City’s parks and reserves.
+This system provides the opportunity for people to exercise, while also making sure that commercial activities do not prevent others from enjoying the City’s parks and reserves.

 The permit involves an administration fee and annual permit fee – based on benchmarking with other local governments providing a similar service.
 Failure to obtain a permit may result in a $125.00 fine.

 Why do you have to apply for a permit?:

 - You are using a public open space that is maintained by residential rates to conduct a commercial activity for personal gain

 - To produce financial assistance in maintaining the reserve

 - To ensure the reserve is not too crowded for casual users and other bookings